Skip to main content

 Please note that not all tracks are accepting presentation proposals (abstracts) under Call for Speakers.

-Animal care and behaviour
+Animal Care and Behaviour

 Summit (April 20)

-Animal care and behaviour
+Animal Care and Behaviour

-• Animal care and behaviour
+• Animal Care and Behaviour

-tools and insights that can be implemented across sheltering, sanctuary, and community-based programs.
+We invite submissions for presentations that explore innovative, science-backed approaches to enhancing animal well-being.
+Sessions should emphasize real-world applications rooted in current research, providing tools and insights that can be implemented across sheltering, sanctuary, and community-based programs.

-1. Apply Evidence-Based Practices to Enhance Animal Welfare.
+• Apply Evidence-Based Practices to Enhance Animal Welfare.
 Understand and implement science-backed strategies that support the physical and emotional well-being of animals in shelters, sanctuaries, and community programs.

-2. Integrate Practical Tools for Behavioural Health.
+• Integrate Practical Tools for Behavioural Health.
 Gain hands-on knowledge of enrichment, handling, housing, behaviour assessments, and training techniques that reduce stress and promote positive outcomes for animals.

-3. Translate Research into Compassionate, Effective Care.
+• Translate Research into Compassionate, Effective Care.
 Bridge the gap between the latest findings in animal behaviour and welfare science and their practical application in daily care and program development.

 Read more

-Community impact
+Community Impact

 Summit (April 20 and 21)

-Community impact
+Community Impact

-• Community impact
+• Community Impact

 Community impact programs are transforming animal welfare by meeting people and their animal companions where they are - before shelter intake becomes necessary.
 This educational track highlights innovative approaches that support companion animal guardians and keep animals safely in their homes.
 From pet retention programs to community partnerships and crisis support initiatives, these programs address systematic barriers and offer evidence-based methods to reduce shelter pressure while strengthening the human-animal bond.